ALL THINGS POSTAL

 Postage Payment Options

-1. CAPS debit account for postage payment.
-We encourage clients to open a CAPS account for postage payment.
-This is not mandatory (unless you are co-mailing), but it is a convenient and efficient way to pay your postage without having to send a check every time you mail.
-Advance payment.
 You may send advance postage by check each time you mail.
-Please send your payment so that we receive it at least 1 day before your publication is scheduled to mail.
+Please send your payment so that OBP receives it at least one (1) day before your publication is scheduled to mail.
 Checks should be made payable to The Ovid Bell Press, Inc.

 Mail Lists & Labels

 MAIL LISTS MAY BE EMAILED TO YOUR ACCOUNT MANAGER OR UPLOADED TO A DESIGNATED MAIL FOLDER IN INSITE.
 CONTACT YOUR ACCOUNT MANAGER FOR INSTRUCTIONS.

 1. Zip or stuff files.
 This makes files smaller and it also protects file integrity.

 2. Files should be Excel spreadsheets (.xls, .xlsx) provided that each line in the address is in a separate column.
 Column headers are required (for example: Name, Title, Address 1, Address 2, City, State, Zip) Extraneous columns with internal information should be eliminated.